-This term came from printing and publishing, where described the notes on layout or the corrections to make during editing, but the practice of adding annotations to documents goes back to the beginning of writing.
+The term ‘markup’ came from the printing and publishing field, where it described an editor’s notes on layout or the proofreader’s corrections to make, but the practice of adding annotations to documents goes back to the beginning of writing.

 It now means instructions or descriptions added to a computer document to act as guidelines for identification or formatting.
 Markup has been around for a very long time.